 In a comparison like this, the database reviews the rows returned by the subquery to see if there is one in which the department_id and bonus are exactly equal to the department_id and bonus of the row that is being reviewed in the main query.
 In other words, it looks for a match of the exact combination of department_id and bonus.

 If it finds a row where the department_id is the same but the bonus is different, the condition is not met, and if it finds a row where the bonus is the same, but the department_id is different, the condition is not met.
-For the condition to be true, the subquery must return a row in which the department_id and bonus are the same than the ones of the row that is begin evaluated in the main query.
+For the condition to be true, the subquery must return a row in which the department_id and bonus are the same as the ones of the row that is being evaluated in the main query.
 Both must be the same at the same time or in the same row.

-This would be an example of a non pairwise comparison with subqueries:
+This would be an example of a non-pairwise comparison with subqueries:

 SELECT * FROM employee WHERE department_id IN ( SELECT department_id FROM employee WHERE id = 5 ) AND bonus IN ( SELECT bonus FROM employee WHERE id = 5 );

-In this particular example both queries produce the same result, because the subquery is returning only one row, but take a look at this:
+In this particular example both queries produce the same result because the subquery is returning only one row, but take a look at this:

-SELECT * FROM employee WHERE ( department_id, bonus ) IN ( SELECT department_id, bonus FROM employee WHERE id in (2,5) );
+SELECT * FROM employee WHERE ( department_id, bonus ) IN ( SELECT department_id, bonus FROM employee WHERE id IN (2,5) );

 This query produces this result: